lydiaYchen/PerfEvaluation-IN4215/project.md

 ### Intermediate and final project report

-The **final** group project report should be **7-8 pages** long in the [SIGCHI proceedings format](https://sigchi.org/templates/) (available as LaTeX and Word templates) - even if the paper you originally chose to reproduce is 2 or 4 pages long, we still expect your report to adhere to the 7-8 page limit (think about the related work, implementation issues, analyses of results, etc. that are often underdeveloped in short papers).
-The **intermediate** project report is likely to be shorter (it is due a week before the final deadline), that is fine, submit whatever you have by then.
+The **final** group project report should be **6-7 pages** long in the [SIG XX proceedings format](https://sigchi.org/templates/) (available as LaTeX and Word templates) - even if the paper you originally chose to reproduce is 2 or 4 pages long, we still expect your report to adhere to the 6-7 page limit (think about the related work, implementation issues, analyses of results, etc. that are often underdeveloped in short papers).
+[//]: # (The **intermediate** project report is likely to be shorter (it is due a week before the final deadline), that is fine, submit whatever you have by then.)

 We suggest the following report structure: